dkriegner/xrayutilities/doc/source/simulations.rst

     # create pseudomorphic superlattice stack
     pls = xu.simpack.PseudomorphicStack001('SL 5/5', sub+buf1+buf2+5*(lay1+lay2))

 .. note:: As indicated by the function name the PseudomorphicStack currently only works for (001) surfaces and cubic materials.
-Implementations for other surface orientations are planned.
+An implementation for the cubic 111 orientation is also available.
+For other orientations or crystal symmetries the strain conditions have to be (currently) put manually.

 If you would like to check the resulting lattice objects of the different layers you could use::